oracle/learning-library/analytics-library/leverage-adw-oac/gain-insights/gain-insights.md

 ## **STEP 1**: Gain Insights with Visuals

 1.  **Search** for your Data Set.
-Back in the web mode, lets pick a visual and analyze it further with Data Visualization.
-In the **Home** Page of OAC, a dialog bar appearing at the top can be leveraged to **ask** in plain natural language questions on the data.
+Lets go back in the web mode; in the **Home** Page of OAC, a dialog bar appearing at the top can be leveraged to **ask** your business questions using natural language.
 Click the **Search** bar and **Type** in the bar area **"show me value by sales week" “for customers” "by channel"**.
 As you enter the information, the application returns search results in a drop-down list.
 The system can be searched by column names or data elements or both.
 Best fit results are returned immediately